Ex-NBA player Sebastian Telfair gets prison time in gun case

-NEW YORK — Former NBA player Sebastian Telfair has been sentenced to 3 1/2 years in prison in a New York City gun case.
+NEW YORK — Former NBA player Sebastian Telfair was sentenced on Monday to 3 1/2 years in prison in his New York City gun case.

+Telfair — a once highly touted point guard with a disappointing pro basketball career and a history of brushes with the law — had been convicted earlier this year of carrying a loaded handgun in his pickup truck.

-Brooklyn District Attorney Eric Gonzalez said on Monday that Telfair received the term for his conviction in April on a gun-possession charge.
+“The mandatory prison sentence he received today is required by law and he has now been held accountable for the unlawful conduct,” Brooklyn District Attorney Eric Gonzalez said in a statement.

-Police had arrested the 33-year-old Telfair in 2017 after finding a loaded pistol in his pickup truck during a traffic stop.

 The Brooklyn-born Telfair was a first-round draft pick out of high school in 2004.
 He started with the Portland Trail Blazers and spent time with the Boston Celtics, Minnesota Timberwolves and other teams before ending his career in China in 2014.

-Note: This story has been corrected to show Telfair’s age is 34, not 33.